Sararid/Sararid/README.md

 These are what I have mastered so far:

 - HTML5, CSS3, Sass
-- Manage APIs with JavaScript and React
+- Grid CSS, Flex CSS
+- Javascript
+- REACT
+- API
 - Version control with Git
-- Create SPAs with React
-- Grid CSS, Flex CSS

 Still learning:
 - Bootstrap
 - Node JS and Express
   <br>